 - Design and Technology

 Work placements and volunteering

 You may find it helpful to get some experience of working in healthcare by doing a work placement.
 There may also be opportunities to volunteer.
 This could help you when applying to university, college or a new job with NHSScotland.

 A Modern Apprenticeship could give you the skills, knowledge and work experience you need to work as a clinical technologist.
 Relevant Modern Apprenticeships include:

 Most universities accept a wide range of qualifications, so you can apply from school or go to college first.

 At college, you could do an HNC or HND to set you on the right path.
 These include:

 Widening participation supports adult learners who want to go to university.
-If you’re an adult with few or no qualifications you could get into higher education through the Scottish Widening Access Programme (SWAP).
+If you’re an adult with few or no qualifications you could get into higher education through the Scottish Wider Access Programme (SWAP).
 Many universities also provide access programmes to help you get the degree entry qualifications you need.